-Plazer has high leverage.
-At the end of September 2014, the company had an LTV of 63%, debt/debt plus equity of 62% and debt/EBITDA of about 13x.
-The EBITDA/ interest coverage is average at 2.3x.
+Plazer is leveraged, but credit metrics have been relatively stable.
+At the end of March 2016, the company had an LTV of about 57%, debt/debt plus equity of 61% and debt/EBITDA of about 14x.
+The EBITDA/ interest coverage for LTM Q1 2016 was 3x.
 However, Plazer's financial targets include coverage of 1.5x, which is weak for a commercial property company.
 Financial flexibility is adequate.

-As for many real-estate companies, we view the proposed new tax regime and future increases in the interest rates as threats.
-Increased interest rates would affect Plazer similarly to peers, as the company has about 3.8 years in interest fixing.
-Debt maturity is short at 2.6 years.
+Increased interest rates would affect Plazer in a similar manner to peers, as the company has about 4.6 years in interest fixing, which is adequate.
+Debt maturity is short at 2.3 years.
 Financial flexibility is adequate.